openedx/edx-documentation/en_us/shared/building_and_running_chapters/teams/CA_teams.rst

 Ability to Edit or Delete Posts
 ===================================

-Discussion moderators or discussion admins can perform the following actions in team discussions, without being a member of the team.
+Discussion moderators, discussion admins, and community TAs can perform the following actions in team discussions, without being a member of the team.

 * Review, edit, or delete messages
 * Pin, close, or reopen posts
 * Endorse responses

+Responses and comments made by community TAs have a colored "Community TA" identifier.

+Responses and comments made by discussion moderators or discussion admin admin are have a colored "Staff" identifier.